phaemie/phaemie.github.io/_case_studies/2016-12-24-astrordinary.markdown

   Through stunning astrophotography, I helped give people a chance to do so.
 date:   2016-12-24 10:11:39 +1100
-categories: jekyll update
 project_type: "Responsive site"
 image: "astrordinary_hero.jpg"
 image_alt: "Milky Way in the night sky"
 excerpt: "A responsive site that enables easy viewing of high resolution images of the Milky Way."
 ---